DEGComp/ProjectFramework/README.md

 Future updates may change the name of this framework.
 These names may be, but are not limited to: Trion Framework, BlueBox, and other.

 When this project is changed, or canceled, De-Encryption Gaming retains all rights, and must be honored.

+P.S: Currently, no releases are being made, and will not be for the coming few months.
+Pull requests will be actively Denied.